hisashin0728/DefenderForServersMappingToMDETag/README.md

 # Configure the logic apps
 > After deploy to Azure, you need to configure the following steps

-- You can tune "Reccurence" duration for the first steps.
+- You can modify tuning "Reccurence" duration for the first steps.
-  - Initial parameter sets to ``1`` month for reccurence, so you can tune this parameter.
+  - Initial parameter sets to ``1`` month for reccurence.
+You can modify this parameter if you want.
-- You should configure Subscription ``Reader`` role for system assigned identity
+- You should configure multiple Subscription ``Reader`` roles for system assigned identity
   - This logic app polls query to post Azure Resource Graph by system assigned managed identity
-  - If you have multiple subscriptions and deploys Defender for Servers to each subscriptions, the logic app requires each subscription ``reader`` role for managed identity.
+  - If you have multiple subscriptions and deploys Defender for Servers to Azure VMs on each subscriptions, the logic app requires each subscription ``reader`` role for managed identity.

 ![image](https://github.com/hisashin0728/DefenderForServersMappingToMDETag/assets/55295601/cf976a86-33be-45cf-b647-62b05d907ccb)
 ![image](https://github.com/hisashin0728/DefenderForServersMappingToMDETag/assets/55295601/aa29bd6a-2683-4217-8786-6c694c15de7e)